 - Introduction

 - Types of drug preparations

-- Actions of drugs on the body

 - legal aspects of drug administration

-- Factors affecting medication action

 - Routes of administration

 Introduction

 - Medication is a substance administered for the diagnosis, treatment, or relief of a symptom or for prevention of disease. - Prescription is a written direction for the preparation and administration of a drug.